knpsh/yc-logging-fluent-bit-example/README.md

 # Description

-Terraform module creates the Cloud Logging log-group and deploys fluent-bit with required configuration to the cluster configured in `~/.kube/config`.
+Terraform module creates the [Cloud Logging](https://cloud.yandex.com/en/docs/logging/) [log group](https://cloud.yandex.com/en/docs/logging/concepts/log-group) and deploys fluent-bit with required configuration in the cluster configured in `~/.kube/config`.
 Kubernetes cluster ID is required for filtering purposes in Cloud Logging dashboard.
-This module requires two `key.json` file placed in `./helm` and `./` folders respectively.
-The first one will be used by fluent-bit service, and the second one is required to deploy Terraform module.
+This module requires two `key.json` files placed in `./helm` and `./` folders respectively.
+The first one will be used by fluent-bit service, and the second one is required to deploy Terraform module (OAuth token can be used instead).

 # Prerequisites